 December 30, 2017

-In July 2017, a fourth Waterflow water treatment system was installed in Kimilili, Kenya, Bungoma district.
-Thanks to the leadership of Leonie Neumann, a volunteer at http://www.school4Life.org, 30 orphans, 40 school children and 5 employees has been provided with bacteriologically clean drinking water.
+A fourth Waterflow water treatment system was installed in Kimilili, Kenya.
+Thanks to the leadership of Leonie Neumann, a volunteer at http://www.school4Life.org, 30 orphans, 40 school children and 5 employees have access to bacteriologically clean drinking water.

 The contaminated water comes from a rainwater storage.
 The kitchen under construction for 800 children will be connected to this water purification system in January 2018.

 Local experts have reliably assembled the Waterflow 500 system donated by aqua pura.
-It flows up to 400 litres of bacteriologically clean drinking water per hour.
+Up to 400 litres of bacteriologically clean drinking water flows per hour.
 Leonie Neumann, together with teachers, girls and boys are happy about the new source of drinking water. aqua pura thanks Leonie and the professionals for the clean work in favour of the children.

-At the Percy Davies Special School in Kambiti, Kenya, clean drinking water is now flowing, thanks to the dedication of Dr. Victorio Torres, pediatrician.
+At the Percy Davies Special School in Kambiti, Kenya, clean drinking water flows, thanks to the dedication of Dr. Victorio Torres, paediatrician.

 The school accommodates 64 children with special needs.
 Some children are stigmatized because of their disability.
 They are rejected by their families and have to live in the school all the year long.